Spring Allergy Season is Here, So Taking Action Now Will Help Avoid Misery All Season Long

-Spring temperatures are finally here.
-But don't rejoice just yet since it's also the time of the year when you can write your name in yellow pollen everywhere.
-If you're one of the unfortunate people who suffer from seasonal allergies, you're probably already barricading the doors and windows for the oncoming siege.
+Warmer temperatures are starting to stick around.
+But don't rejoice just yet since it's also the time of year when you can write your name in yellow pollen everywhere.
+If you're one of those unfortunate people who suffer from seasonal allergies, you're probably already barricading the doors and windows for the oncoming siege.
 But there are things you can do to treat and prevent seasonal allergies.

 What triggers allergies?

 Nearly everyone develops an allergy, and some are worse than others.
 If you have an allergy to a particular food or even and insect sting, you know just how serious an allergic reaction can be.

 An allergic reaction occurs when your body treats a particular substance as an invader in your body and responds by producing large amounts of chemicals called histamines to neutralize the invader.
 Depending upon how sensitive you are to a particular substance, your immune response or reaction could be minor or life-threatening.

 symptoms of allergic reaction